 Come in and tell us about your goals and what you’re looking for and we’ll come up with a personalized plan perfectly customized for your needs.
 Call us at (801) 785-8884 to schedule a complementary consultation with one of our Nurse Practitioners like Stephanie.

 We really do offer the best of the best.
 We carry the most prestigious neurotoxins in the industry like Botox and Dysport.
 We also offer injectable fillers like Juvederm, Restylane, Radiesse, Belotero, and Voluma all to satisfy your most unique needs.
 Finally, to provide that additional edge we also offer Kybella, a fat destroyer injectable to help you ditch the double chin!

 At Aesthetica Medical Spa we offer Loyalty memberships to make your injections affordable and convenient.
+You can get botox injections starting at $8.50 per unit with a Black or Platinum Loyalty card.
 We also offer financing options for those patients not interested in our Loyalty discounts.
 Please visit our financing page for details.

 Belotero is an injectable dermal filler specially designed to integrate into your skin and mold to your distinct facial contours.
 By adapting to the individuality of your skin, Belotero softens lines and wrinkles around the nose and mouth for a natural, unique look.
 This injectable has unique properties which allow it to adapt within the skin for soft and even correction.

 What is Belotero?